Holistic Squid RSS Holistic Squid Twitter Holistic Squid Facebook Holistic Squid Instagram Holistic Squid Google+

 Healthy poultry meat is pink-colored, sweet smelling and more elastic than that produced from factory chickens.
 When cooked, the meat is more tender, juicier and fresher tasting.

-What about Cost?
+What about cost?

 Though more expensive, the nutritional density is certainly worth the price when it comes to eggs.
 Even the most expensive eggs can stretch a long way if you cook them up with lots of veggies in an omelette.
-Eggs are far cheaper than pasture-raised chicken or beef, and for vegetarians they are a dietary essential.

-How to buy eggs: My top 3 priorities
+How to buy eggs: my top 3 priorities

 #1 – Eggs from Pastured Chickens – as opposed to just “free range” or “cage free.”
 These are harder to find, but nutritionally worth it.
 Second best would be free range eggs.
 Anything else, I wouldn’t eat.